-U&U: As discussed in Issue No. 2, the Utility's water treatment plant should be considered 100 percent U&U. Therefore, a U&U adjustment is unnecessary.
+U&U: As discussed above, the Utility's water treatment plant is considered 100 percent U&U. Therefore, a U&U adjustment is unnecessary.

 Accumulated Depreciation: ACW's records indicate accumulated depreciation balances of \$80,675 for water and \$503,696 for wastewater for the test year.
-Staff calculated accumulated depreciation using the prescribed rates in Rule 25-30.140, F.A.C., and increased water accumulated depreciation by \$3,929 and decreased wastewater accumulated depreciation by \$298,826.
-Further, staff decreased accumulated depreciation by \$2,168 for water and \$6,138 for wastewater to reflect averaging adjustments.
+We calculated accumulated depreciation using the prescribed rates in Rule 25-30.140, F.A.C., and increased water accumulated depreciation by \$3,929 and decreased wastewater accumulated depreciation by \$292,688.
+Further, we decreased accumulated depreciation by \$2,168 for water and \$6,138 for wastewater to reflect averaging adjustments.
 These adjustments result in accumulated depreciation balances of \$82,436 for water and \$204,870 for wastewater.

-Working Capital Allowance: Working capital is defined as the investor-supplied funds necessary to meet operating expenses or going-concern requirements of a utility.
-Consistent with Rule 25-30.433(2), F.A.C., staff used the one-eighth of the O&M expense formula approach for calculating working capital allowance.
-Applying this formula, staff recommends a working capital allowance of \$10,171 for water (based on O&M of \$81,372) and \$6,893 for wastewater (based on O&M of \$55,142).
-Working capital has been increased by these amounts to reflect one-eighth of staff's recommended O&M expenses.
+Working Capital Allowance: Working capital is defined as the investor-supplied funds necessary to meet operating expenses or going-concern requirements of a Utility.
+Consistent with Rule 25-30.433(2), F.A.C., we used the one-eighth of the O&M expense formula approach for calculating working capital allowance.
+Applying this formula, we set a working capital allowance of \$10,171 for water (based on O&M of \$81,372) and \$6,893 for wastewater (based on O&M of \$55,142).
+Working capital has been increased by these amounts to reflect one-eighth of O&M expenses.

-Rate Base Summary: Based on the forgoing, staff recommends that the appropriate test year rate base is \$86,201 for water and \$169,269 for wastewater.
+Based on the forgoing, we find that the appropriate test year rate base is \$86,201 for water and \$169,269 for wastewater.
 A calculation of rate base is shown on Schedule Nos.
 1-A, 1-B and 1-C.